19 October 2025

 from your body:

-It will be easy to snatch
+It will be easy to tear out

-hearts from other bodies.
+from their bodies.

 * * *

-from Gabi, Umaga, Sinigang (Night, Morning, Sinigang):
+from Gabi, Umaga, Sinigang (Evening, Morning, Sinigang):

 Rain